wanforge/quotes/README.md

 - 📢 Character cannot be developed in ease and quiet.
 Only through experience of trial and suffering can the soul be strengthened, vision cleared, ambition inspired, and success achieved.

 ## F
+- 📍 Friendship is one mind in two bodies.

 - 🌿 Friendship is held to be the severest test of character.
 It is easy, we think, to be loyal to a family and clan, whose blood is in your own veins.